chevere/docs/architecture/development/workspace.md

 ## Coding Standards

-[Formatting](https://code.visualstudio.com/docs/editor/codebasics#_formatting) is provided by [PHP CS Fixer](https://github.com/FriendsOfPHP/PHP-CS-Fixer), for which Chevere provides a `.php_cs.dist` configuration file.

-The VSCode extension [php cs fixer](https://marketplace.visualstudio.com/items?itemName=junstyle.php-cs-fixer) allows to register PHP CS Fixer as formatter.
+The [coding standard](../coding/coding-standard.md) is automatically implemented by extension [php cs fixer](https://marketplace.visualstudio.com/items?itemName=junstyle.php-cs-fixer), which allows to register PHP CS Fixer as formatter.

 > 🧙🏾 Formatting can be configured on save and or typing